flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command retrieve the Vampire `Board Serial Number`.
+This command retrieves the Vampire `Board Serial Number`.

 **INPUT :**